diddlesnaps/snapcraft-container/README.md

 You may override the entrypoint with the `--entrypoint` parameter if you need to run the container without starting systemd.
 Or you may drop to a shell with systemd running by setting the command to `bash`.

-These container images require you to pass `--privileged`.
+These container images require you to pass `--privileged`, along with `--security-opt apparmor=":docker-snapcraft:unconfined"`.

+You also need to create a directory at `/sys/kernel/security/apparmor/policy/namespaces/docker-snapcraft`.
+This will initialise an empty AppArmor namespace.
+Once you've finished you can `rmdir` that same directory (it _must_ be `rmdir`, because `rm -r` and `rm -rf` won't work)

 Note
 ----